Akanshagupta05/My_Portfolio/content/projects/FaceRecognition.md

   - Pillow
   - NumPy
 company: ''
-showInProjects: true
+showInProjects: false
 ---

-A real time face recognition system developed in Python using Pillow, OpenCV and NumPy libraries
+A real time face recognition system developed in Python using Pillow, OpenCV and NumPy libraries.